JFtechOfficial/ultimate-ambilight-setup/README.md

 ## ⚙️ Configuration

-Be sure to have [hyperion](https://hyperion-project.org) installed and configured.

 ### Clock effect
 * Move both `clock.py` and `clock.json` to the Hyperion effects folder (I'm using the hyperion default path)